 What’s considered a full-time employee for ERC?

-For the purposes of the ERC, a full-time employee is defined as one that in any calendar month worked at least 30 hours per week or 130 hours in a month.
+For the purposes of the ERC, a full-time employee is defined as one who, in any calendar month, worked at least 30 hours per week or 130 hours in a month.

 What’s a qualified wage?